Port Everglades Inlet Jetty Closed

-- Eula Johnson - The African-American community next asked for a road to be built to access the beach.
-The county agreed but waited 10 years and was pushed into action because of the famous "wade-in" staged, on July 4, 1961, by then-NAACP chapter President Eula Johnson.
+- Eula Johnson - The Black American community next asked for a road to be built to access the beach.
+The county agreed but waited 10 years and was pushed into action because of the famous "wade-in" staged on July 4, 1961, by NAACP Chapter President Eula Johnson.

-- Alphonso Giles (1922-2015) – The park boat ramp will be named as the Alphonso Giles Boat Ramp in honor of Alphonso Giles who ferried African-American residents to the beach in the days of segregation.
+- Alphonso Giles (1922-2015) – The park boat ramp is named as the Alphonso Giles Boat Ramp in honor of the man who ferried Black American residents to the beach in the days of segregation.
 The only way residents could get to the "Colored Beach" was by boat.
-When the bridge was delayed, Mr. Giles used his boat to ferry black residents to the beach.
-Mr. Giles and his boating club, the Jolly Anglers, successfully petitioned the City to build a dock for black residents who owned boats to use at the park.
-Mr. Giles was the first black member of the Broward County Marine Advisory Board.
+When the bridge was delayed, Mr. Giles used his boat to ferry Black residents to the beach.
+Mr. Giles and his boating club, the Jolly Anglers, successfully petitioned the city to build a boat dock for Black residents to use at the park.
+Mr. Giles was the first Black member of the Broward County Marine Advisory Board.

 - George and Agnes Burrows - Osprey Pavilion is now named the George and Agnes Burrows Osprey Pavilion because of their efforts in the civil rights and business arena to create opportunities within the community.
-A child of Bahamian immigrants, Burrows was a World War II veteran who attended Bethune-Cookman College and became a statelicensed master electrician.
-He went on to fight against a segregated system that limited his services to the black community in Colored Town, and launched a successful career that spanned five decades.
+A child of Bahamian immigrants, Burrows was a World War II veteran who attended Bethune-Cookman College and became a state-licensed master electrician.
+He went on to fight against a segregated system that limited his services to the Black community and launched a successful career that spanned five decades.

-- On July 4, 1961, Dr. Mizell and a small group marched to the white-only beach near Las Olas Boulevard and staged a wade-in protest.
-This first wave of the historical "wade-in" demonstrations were designed to integrate the area's racially segregrated beaches, and soon after county officials suddenly agreed that a road to the colored beach in Dania Beach needed to be built, presumably to discourage blacks from coming to Fort Lauderdale's white-only beaches.
+- On July 4, 1961, Dr. Mizell and a small group marched to the white-only beach near Las Olas Boulevard and staged a "wade-in" protest.
+This first wave of the historical wade-in demonstrations was designed to integrate the area's racially segregated beaches, and soon after county officials agreed that a road to the "colored beach" in Dania Beach needed to be built, presumably to discourage Blacks from coming to Fort Lauderdale's white-only beaches.